-We outsource most of our manufacturing operations to major contract manufacturers in Israel, Singapore and Ukraine.
-Additionally, in December 2017 we closed our manufacturing activities in the Philippines.
+We outsource most of our manufacturing operations to major contract manufacturers in Israel and Singapore, and currently explore the establishment of additional manufacturing lines and RMA centers in the Philippines and India, respectively.
 Most of our warehouse operations are outsourced to subcontractors in Israel, the Netherlands, the United States and Singapore.
 The raw materials (components) for our products come primarily from the United States, Europe and Asia Pacific.